By Michael Lanza

 Distance: 14 miles

 Only in a national park that features The Narrows—which, admittedly, ranks hands-down as one of the best backpacking trips in America and certainly one of the best in the Southwest—could the West Rim Trail be overshadowed.
 More than a few longtime Zion backcountry denizens have told me the West Rim is their favorite trail in the park—and having dayhiked and backpacked it, I’d say it is, in many ways, just as enchanting as The Narrows.
 From the plateau on the trail’s upper sections, you overlook a labyrinth of white-walled canyons and green-topped mesas.
 Then the trail drops about 2,500 feet in 4.7 miles, zigzagging down a cliff face and through a landscape of towering beehive rock formations and walls streaked in vivid burgundy and salmon hues.

 The approximately 14-mile, one-way, north-to-south, mostly downhill hike from Lava Point on Kolob Terrace Road to the Grotto Trailhead in Zion Canyon—requiring a shuttle (available in Springdale)—can be done in one day by fit hikers.
 But an overnight at one of the campsites along the West Rim Trail lets you see this incomparable scenery in the glorious light after dawn and at sunset, and makes it a more feasible objective for families and novice backpackers.
-Add just over a half-mile for the side hike up Angels Landing, one of the most spectacular and iconic summits in the National Park System.
+Add just just under a mile for the side hike up Angels Landing, one of the most spectacular and iconic summits in the National Park System.